maxmelnick/maxmelnick.github.io/_posts/2016-04-18-faster-python-data-scraping.md

 ---
 layout: post
-title: Faster Python Data Scraping
+title: Faster Python Data Scraping with gevent.pool
 ---

 In my second project at Metis, I wanted to develop a linear regression model to predict the number of Academy Award nominations for a movie.
 In order to collect the data to develop my model, I had to scrape a lot of movie data from [BoxOfficeMojo.com](http://www.boxofficemojo.com/).
 One of the major issues with collecting the data was how slow it was to scrape the data and transform it to a format that I could use to develop the model.
 After doing some high-level performance profiling of my code using [`cProfile`](http://stackoverflow.com/questions/582336/how-can-you-profile-a-python-script), I discovered the major bottleneck was the http request for each movie (using the python `requests` package).